Atrocities in the Congo Free State: Forced labour

 Workers who refused to supply their labour were coerced with "constraint and repression".
-Dissenters were beaten or whipped with the chicotte, hostages were taken to ensure prompt collection, and punitive expeditions were sent to destroy villages which refused.
+Dissenters were beaten or whipped, hostages were taken to ensure prompt collection, and punitive expeditions were sent to destroy villages which refused.
+Much of the enforcement of rubber production was the responsibility of the Force Publique, the colonial military.
+Rubber harvesters were usually compensated for their labour with cheap items, such as a cloth, beads, a portion of salt, or a knife.
+On one occasion, a customary chief who ordered his subjects to gather rubber was rewarded with slaves.

 The policy led to a collapse of Congolese economic and cultural life, as well as farming in some areas.
-Much of the enforcement of rubber production was the responsibility of the Force Publique, the colonial military.
-The "force" had originally been established in 1885, with white officers and non-commissioned officers, and black privates, recruited from as far afield as Zanzibar, Nigeria, and Liberia.
-In the Congo, it recruited from specific ethnic and social demographics.
-These included the Bangala, and this contributed to the spread of the Lingala language across the country, and freed slaves from the eastern Congo.
+According to Van Reybrouck, gathering rubber required full-time labour, leaving "no time" for other work while the compulsion to remain in the forest meant that "fields lay fallow" and agriculture dwindled to basic staples, producing famine and leaving communities "listless, enfeebled, and malnourished".
+Commerce likewise "came to a standstill", and specialized crafts including iron smithing and woodcarving were lost as subsistence and artisanal production were displaced by forced extraction.

 The so-called Zappo Zaps (from the Songye ethnic group) were the most feared.
-Reportedly cannibals, the Zappo-Zaps frequently abused their official positions to raid the countryside for slaves.
+Reportedly cannibals, the Zappo Zaps frequently abused their official positions to raid the countryside for slaves.
 By 1900, the Force Publique numbered 19,000 men.
 In addition to the army, rubber companies employed their own militias, which often worked in tandem with the Force Publique to enforce their rule.

-The red rubber system emerged with the creation of the concession regime in 1891 and lasted until 1906 when the concession system was restricted.
-At its height, it was heavily localised in the Équateur, Bandundu, and Kasai regions.